-Configure and manage network infrastructure using Red Hat Ansible Automation for Networking
+Configure and manage network infrastructure using Red Hat Ansible Automation Platform.

-This course is based on Red Hat® Ansible Engine 2.5 and Red Hat® Ansible Tower 3.2.
+This course is based on Red Hat® Ansible Automation Platform 2.3

-- Write effective Ansible playbooks for network automation
+- Write and troubleshoot effective Ansible Playbooks for network automation

-- Gather information about network infrastructure configuration and backup
+- Gather information about network infrastructure configuration for infrastructure awareness and configuration backup

 - Automate specific network administration use cases, including configuration of routers and switches, ports, VLANs, SNMP monitoring, and routing protocols

-- Use Ansible playbooks to target devices from various hardware vendors, including Cisco, Juniper, and Arista
+- Use Ansible Playbooks to manage devices from various hardware vendors, including Cisco, Juniper, and Arista

-This course is designed for network administrators, network automation engineers, and infrastructure automation engineers who want to learn how to use Ansible to automate the administration, deployment, and configuration management of the network infrastructure of their organization or enterprise.
+This course is designed for network administrators, network automation engineers, and infrastructure automation engineers who are responsible for deploying, managing, and automating the network infrastructure of their organization or enterprise.

 - Experience with network administration, including a solid understanding of TCP/IP, routers, and managed switches

-- Familiarity with managing network devices from the command line, preferably with one or more of Cisco IOS, IOS XR, or NX-OS; Juniper JUNOS; Arista EOS; or VyOS
+- Familiarity with managing network devices from the command line, preferably with one or more of Cisco IOS, IOS XR, or NX-OS; Juniper Junos; or Arista EOS

 - Knowledge equivalent to Red Hat System Administration I (RH124) or better is recommended